 I said it before and I’ll say it again.

-Moderate alcohol consumption can fit into any (weight-loss) routine.
-Having said that, there are better and (really) bad ways of going about it.
-In the following, we’ll cover a couple of widespread assumptions regarding booze, abs and biceps, and look at strategies to minimize the damage done by a rough night out on the town.
+Moderate drinking can fit into any weight-loss routine.
+Having said that, there are better and really bad ways of going about it.
+In the following, we’ll cover a couple of widespread myths regarding booze, abs and biceps, and look into strategies for minimizing the damage done by a rough night out on the town.

 Beer equals beer belly?
 Does alcohol make you fat?

 Does drinking make you gain fat or inhibit fat loss?
 Will a couple beers derail your dieting efforts?

 The human body is very inefficient at converting the calories from alcohol to body fat.
 Yes, alcohol (ethanol) is high in calories, and drinking with meals has shown to inhibit fatty acid oxidation, but for reasons still unclear, increased consumption of alcoholic beverages isn’t correlated with an actual increase in body weight.